-The products express their personalities.
-They can take on the mood of the users (13° 60° 104° decanter), they can take on the behaviour of the objects contained (GAUGE flower vase), they can be shy or extrovert while performing their job (22° 36° 48° bowl).
+Exceptional products express their personalities.
+Coming to life when they are used, they can take on the mood of the users (13° 60° 104° decanter), they can take on the behaviour of the objects contained (GAUGE flower vase), they can be shy or extrovert while performing their job (22° 36° 48° bowl).

 Designer Jim Rokos FRSA explores the physical properties of materials to generate aesthetic, intriguing concepts.
 ROKOS creates products of exceptional quality, made without compromise at any stage of the process, from design to manufacture.
 ROKOS won the prestigious 2012 Reddot Design award for the 13° 60° 104° Wine Decanter and the Enterprise Europe Network Award 2014 for the Gauge vase.
 The vase also won the German Design Award 2017, for Excellent Product Design.